Why Is My Cat Sneezing A Lot? When Do I Need To Worry?

 We call this an oronasal fistula and it is a problem that will require surgery to fix.

-If you notice that your cat’s breath is smelling a little funkier than usual and there is a nasal discharge or swelling on one side only, a trip to your vet may next be on the books.
+If you notice that your cat’s breath is smelling a little funkier than usual and there is a nasal discharge or swelling on one side of their face, a trip to your vet may next be on the books.

-Dirt, dust, pollen, blades of grass and seeds can enter the nasal cavity and trigger extreme and violent sneezing episodes.
+Dirt, dust, household cleaning products, pollen, blades of grass and seeds can enter the nasal cavity and trigger extreme and violent sneezing episodes.

 Occasionally, the cat won’t react with continuous sneezing but will develop a runny nose and intermittent sneeze.